 A new era of edible tableware, straws, and utensils is giving new meaning to the phrase, “Lick your plate clean.”
-Now people can not only lick their plates clean but also they can eat their plates, too.
+Now, people can not only lick their plates clean but also eat their plates.
 But what does the rise in sustainable tableware, utensils, and straws made from wheat bran, wheat straw, and wheat flour mean for the gluten-free community?

 The urgent cry to limit or get rid of single-use plastics has led many cities in the U.S., including Malibu, California, and Seattle, Washington, to ban single-use plastics, leaving business owners on the hunt for more sustainable, biodegradable, and even edible options.